Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- The Seahawks are winless ATS (0-1) as 6.5-point favorites or more at home.
+- At home, the Seahawks are winless ATS (0-1) as 6.5-point favorites or greater.

-- This season, in six home games, Seattle has gone over the total twice.
+- Seattle has gone over the total twice in six home games this year.

-- In away games, Chicago has two wins against the spread and is 2-5 overall.
+- Chicago has two wins against the spread, and is 2-5 overall, in away games.

-- In seven road games this season, Chicago has gone over the total three times.
+- Chicago has hit the over in three of seven road games this year.

 Powered by Data Skrive.